Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/Lights-2D-intro.md

 The default setup allows a number of [batches](https://docs.unity3d.com/Manual/DrawCallBatching.html) to be drawn ahead of time before drawing the Renderers to reduce target switching.
 The ideal setup would allow the pipeline to render the Light Render Textures for all the batches and only then move on to draw the Renderers.
 This prevents loading and unloading of the color target.
 Refer to [Optimization](#optimization) for more detailed information.

 ### Pre-phase: Calculate Sorting Layer batching
-Before proceeding with the rendering phases, the 2D Lighting graphics pipeline first analyses the Scene to assess which Layers can be batched together in a single draw operation.
+Before proceeding with the rendering phases, the 2D Lighting graphics pipeline first analyses the scene to assess which Layers can be batched together in a single draw operation.
 The following is the criteria that determine whether Layers are batched together:
 1. They are consecutive Layers.
 2. They share the exact same set of Lights.